tiagomelojuca/gamber-gamehub/README.md

 <br>
 Games' icons must be `PNG` files, and placed inside `src/icons` folder.

 Optionally, you may want customize default styles in `styles-override.css` inside `src` folder.
+Also, other user configs can be found in `config.json`, inside same folder.

 ### To-do List
 - Delete game shortcut from UI
 - Add new game shortcut from UI
 - Change games' order from UI
-- Close Gamber when launching game
-- Customize the default electron's menu

 ### Licensing
 This project is licensed under MIT, please check LICENSE file.